Beijing-corn87/Simple-passkey-auth/README.md

 # simple passkey auth
-stores stuff in a json file
+stores stuff in a json file beware